ProzorroUKR/openprocurement.api/docs/source/contracting/econtract/overview.rst

 The Open Procurement `Contracting` is plugin to `Open Procurement API` software.

 REST-ful interface to plugin is in line with core software design principles.

-Now work only with PQ procedure

 Next steps
 ----------